 When it comes to hair extensions, the sole purpose of us wearing them is versatility.
 Am I right?
 These days there are alternatives to wearing extensions beyond wigs, quick weaves, and sew-ins.
 Thankfully there are some alternatives to wearing tension-related extensions.
 Clip-ins and tape-ins are this alternative!
+Here at AZ Hair, we offer both clip-in and tape-in extensions.
+They allow your hair to breathe in between installs.
+They will also give you more direct access to your scalp.

 I. About Clip-ins and Tape-ins